Healthy Homes Assessment Breaker Bay

 building insulation inspection

-A warm dry home is an ideal home
+A cozy dry home is an ideal house

 Insulation Breaker Bay

-Insulation requirements to meet the R-values for your area
+Insulation needs to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – The rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – the rest of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

-See the full details of this Healthy Homes insulation quality.
+See the full details of the Healthy Homes insulation quality.

 Breaker Bay Moisture Ingress & Drainage

-See the full details of the Healthy Homes moisture ingress and drainage standard.
+See the full details of this Healthy Homes moisture ingress and drainage standard.

 moisture ingress and drainage inspection